open-telemetry/opentelemetry-cpp/resource_detectors/README.md

-Each builder registers its detector with the SDK [declarative configuration](https://opentelemetry.io/docs/specs/otel/configuration/) `Registry`, making it available when the SDK is initialised from a config file.
+Each builder registers its detector with the SDK [declarative configuration](https://opentelemetry.io/docs/specs/otel/configuration/) `Registry`, making it available when the SDK is initialized using programmatic configuration or from a yaml file.
-The detector is a private dependency of the builder and is not exposed transitively — link only the builder targets you need.

 Detectors can be declared under the `resource.detection/development` entry in the configuration YAML file.